 DESCRIPTION

+"This is a control variable.

+It is written by an external management entity when making a management request.
+Changes take effect when dot11WNMRqstRowStatus is set to Active.

-"This attribute indicates a request for a Diagnostic Report from the indicated BSSID.
+This attribute indicates a request for a Diagnostic Report from the indicated BSSID.
 The BSSID shall be set to the wildcard BSSID when diagnostics from any BSSID is requested."

 DEFVAL { 'FFFFFFFFFFFF'H }